Hallstatt: Replica

 On 16 June 2011, plans to build a replica in China were first reported.
 On 2 June 2012, it was reported that Chinese mining company China Minmetals Corporation built a full-scale replica of the entire town in Huizhou, Guangdong province.

-In 2022, the Chinese town of Hallstatt was the final location of the 12th episode of 1st Korean television series Money Heist: Korea – Joint Economic Area.
-In the episode it was named as Kherson in Ukraine.
+In 2022, the Chinese Hallstatt replica was the final location of the 12th episode of the first season of the Korean television series Money Heist: Korea – Joint Economic Area.
+In the episode, it was called "Kherson", after the town in Ukraine.

 Climate

 Hallstatt, like much of Austria (see Climate of Austria), has a humid continental climate (Dfb) (Cfb if the -3.0 C isotherm is used) with warm, rainy summers and chilly to cold, snowy winters.
-Precipitation is plentiful year-round, hence the f in Dfb, but is at its highest during the three months of summer: Jun-Aug.
+Precipitation is plentiful year-round, hence the f in Dfb, but is at its highest during the three months of summer (June through August).

 Spring is a short (March and April) transition season between cold winters and mild summers.
 By mid-November, fall has turned to winter and the nighttime low temperature is around freezing, giving a growing season of April to early November.